CormacJKLarkin/CormacJKLarkin.github.io/HDxMUN.md

 ## Registration
-Registration is free and can be done using [this link](https://docs.google.com/forms/d/e/1FAIpQLSdfp7oHsii5GQekthEeC_m39y3cQnSdvDhhj6_qpzVSEIeLfQ/viewform)
+Registration is free and can be done using [this link.](https://docs.google.com/forms/d/e/1FAIpQLSdfp7oHsii5GQekthEeC_m39y3cQnSdvDhhj6_qpzVSEIeLfQ/viewform)
+Note that free lunch is included, but not pizza & drinks.

 SOC/LOC: Catarina Aydar.
 Fulvio Ferlito, Cormac Larkin, Florian Schulze, Pavan Vynatheya, Tommy Winterhalder